Fehiroh/Scaled_unemployment_county_map/README.md

  ## Narrowing the Spatial Scope

- Getting Rid of the States and territories that aren't part of the contiguous Continental United States of America.

  Looking at the native shapefile, it's pretty obvious that I'm going to need to tighten my focus geospatially.
 As is, the addition of territories like the Virgin Islands, and American Samoa made the scale unwieldy, and the